grails/grails-profiles/README.md

-This repository tests the creation of a Grails application using the [web profile](https://github.com/grails-profiles/web).
+This repository tests the creation of a Grails application using the [react profile](https://github.com/grails-profiles/react).